-Profisee’s Governance Data Service integrates with both Azure Purview and Azure Active Directory.
+Profisee’s Governance Data Service integrates with both Microsoft Purview and Azure Active Directory.
 It provides lookup services to portal users, which allows them to retrieve enriched governance data about the entities and the attributes that they are working on in the Profisee environment.

 Some MDM vendors claim to provide full governance functionality as part of their suite of products.
 Conversely, some governance applications claim to merge records and synchronize data across source systems.

 But either of these options alone likely lacks crucial functionality and coverage that would be native to dedicated governance and MDM solutions.